The thought of having a smoothie for breakfast seemed too hard.

-I used to have a milky, sugar-loaded double shot latte for breakfast.
-Yep, nothing else.
-That was breakfast.
+So instead, I used to have a milky, sugar-loaded double shot latte for breakfast.

 This year, I have resolved to embrace a healthier lifestyle.
 So the milky sugary coffees that I felt I NEEDED to stop me from getting all morning-stabby are gone.

-And I have to say, I don’t really miss them.
-Sure, there was a bit of a twitchy transitional period, where I had a few cravings.
+Ok, so there was a bit of a twitchy transitional period, where I had a few cravings and cave-ins.
 And I haven’t been that cranky.
 Honest.

 Well, actually I do get cranky when people throw about the word detox and cleanse.
 Drinking smoothies are not detoxing, cleansing or depriving.
-It’s just getting the nutrients you need in a liquidised portion.
+It’s just getting the whole foods and nutrients you need in a liquidised portion.

 Smoothies are so much better for you than juicing.
 Smoothies ensure you get the whole fruit or vegetable, including all the fibre.